Chapter 2:

 When night came, Heidi brought a thick wool blanket.

-He groaned and flopped onto his side, straw crackling under him.
-He sighed again, long and dramatic, as if the barn owed him an apology.
+He collapsed onto his side with a heavy sigh, the straw crunching beneath him.
+Another exaggerated breath escaped, as if the barn owed him an apology.

 “Anime lied to me.
 This sucks.
 Where are all the Elves and hot cat girls?”